TheRenegadeCoder/sample-programs-website/sources/languages/commodore-basic/description.md

 jump to another part of the program.

 The [IF][13] statement is used to execute a piece of code conditionally.
-It can also in conjunction with `GOTO` to jump to another part of the program.
+It can also be used in conjunction with `GOTO` to jump to another part of the program.
 For example:

 ```basic